Tarekdh/vagrant_virtual_environment/README.md

 * make the VM accessible from the ip address 192.168.33.10

+# How to use

+clone the project

+run vagrant up

 # How to access

 the app is accessible from

 - 192.168.33.10:4443
 - 127.0.0.1:8080